LOI & Lease Negotiation: Protecting EBITDA, Exit Value, and Founder Equity

 • Ask for historical operating expenses before you sign

-• Model the fully loaded occupancy cost, not just the starting base rent
+• Model fully loaded occupancy cost, not just starting base rent

-A personal guarantee is the legal hook that makes a founder personally liable for lease obligations if the company defaults.
+What it is.
+A personal guarantee (PG) is the legal hook that makes a founder personally liable for lease obligations if the company defaults.

-This is where company risk starts bleeding into personal balance-sheet risk.
-It is especially dangerous in early-stage healthcare businesses where the founder is already taking operating, fundraising, and execution risk at the same time.
+Why it matters.
+This is where company risk starts bleeding into personal balance-sheet risk, and it's especially dangerous in early-stage healthcare where the founder is already carrying operating, fundraising, and execution risk at once.
+A broad PG doesn't just increase exposure; it distorts founder decision-making later, because they end up protecting personal downside rather than the best corporate outcome.

 What to negotiate